In a divided nation, a rare moment of unity on Ukraine

 Adela Justice, 49, a medical librarian and bass player in Houston, said she is filled with anger toward Putin and sorrow about the plight of refugees fleeing Ukraine.
 Justice, whose family immigrated to the United States from Mexico several generations ago, said she’s frustrated that Americans have not focused on helping refugees from other violent conflicts across the globe.

-“We’re so united in saving Ukrainians, but why not Somalians, Syrians and people from Central America,” she asked.
+“We’re so united in saving Ukrainians, but why not Somalians, Syrians and people from Central America?” she asked.
 “Because they’re Brown and the other countries are Muslim-majority.
 We should be united on all of it, but we’re not.
 That brings me great sadness.”

 When Wes Lites, a philosophy professor in Louisville, thinks about the war in Ukraine, he also thinks about the long-term costs of conflict for civilians and soldiers alike.
 His stepson is a former Marine who served in Kuwait and Iraq.
 Lites said he returned home with shoulder injuries, hearing loss and psychological trauma.